clojure-emacs/clj-refactor.el/README.md

 function invocations are configurable `cljr-debug-functions`; default value is `"println,pr,prn"`.

+## Find usages

+Opens a grep buffer, clickable listing all occurrences of the symbol (most likely def or defn).
+The project's namespaces don't need to be loaded although cider needs to be able to resolve the symbol you want to search for.

+## Rename symbol

+Renames the symbol at the cursor across the project. **WARNING** Also reloads the buffer as a side effect where the symbol is defined *only* if that namespace was already loaded.
+This is needed so the ASTs for the changed files can be recreated (they will refer the renamed symbol).

 ## Clean ns

 This op performs the following cleanups of the ns form: